Do you want to have your Plastic Surgery in Spain?

 When establishing realistic expectations for plastic surgery, it is important to understand the improvements the procedure can provide.
 For example, you might be considering liposuction when a tummy tuck is necessary.
 Our procedures section provides overview pages for common aesthetic plastic surgery treatments.

-Do you fully understand the procedure and possible complications?
+Do you fully understand the procedure and possible complications for those getting their plastic surgery in Spain?

 Make sure you understand what the procedure entails in terms of scars, recovery time and risks.